 How to Upload from Site-view

-- Your data bounds should be visible on a map, if not go to Common problems with raster upload.
+Your data bounds should be visible on the map, if not go to Common problems with raster upload.
 Preview map is available for GeoTIFF and for other formats when the world file is provided (.jgw & .pwg)

 Note!
 You can now close the tab if needed!
 You will get an email once the processing is done.
 The processing is done in the backend, so closing the browser will not stop the process.

 5. Once the processing status is completed, you will be the orthophoto in the map and download data -tab.